Here's how to use Apple Pay on your Apple Watch to make purchases

-Sometimes we're just in a major rush and may forget something, like our iPhone 12.
+Sometimes we're in a rush and may forget something, like our iPhone 13.
 But you still need to make a purchase at the store!
 So what do you do?
-Well, if you forgot your iPhone and wallet, but have your Apple Watch, you can still use it for Apple Pay, believe it or not.
-Here's how to use Apple Pay on Apple Watch — easy peasy!
+Well, if you forgot your iPhone and wallet but still have your Apple Watch, you can use Apple Pay to make your purchase.
+So here's how to use Apple Pay on Apple Watch — easy peasy!

 Using Apple Pay on Apple Watch